chryzsh/DarthSidious/general/Pivoting-through-Exchange.md

 now its worth mentioning that the user wont see the mail in his sent items since its automatically gettin deleted so we dont have to worry about that.

 ### Deleting the rule & Cleaning up

 once we are done we can delete

-`go ruler run  --email test@lab.local delete --name test `
+`go ruler run  --email test@lab.local delete --name test`

 ### Defending against Ruler

 1. Enable Multi-factor Authentication for all of your users, especially those with administrative privileges.

-1. Monitor your accounts for illicit activity.
+2. Monitor your accounts for illicit activity.
 You can do this manually, or with a security monitoring toolset.
 This may not prevent the initial breach, but will shorten the duration, and the impact of the breach.

 ### How to Detect it

 The simplest method is to use a script microsoft made to get all the rules

 [https://github.com/OfficeDev/O365-InvestigationTooling/blob/master/Get-AllTenantRulesAndForms.ps1](https://github.com/OfficeDev/O365-InvestigationTooling/blob/master/Get-AllTenantRulesAndForms.ps1)

 You will need to have a global admin role to run the script

+### Closing Thoughts

+with ruler we can pop a shell and pivot across the network its a great tool that has alot to explore what i showed here is a just one of the things its capable of doing i suggest you to explore the rest of it and get better understanding of its true power.